 If you will be entering phased retirement, you will be treated as an active full-time Officer for purposes of tuition benefits until your date of retirement.

 Officers of Administration who are age 55 or over, have completed 10 years of service with the University, and are contemplating retirement may explore the possibility of a Phased Retirement in which your workload is gradually decreased instead of going immediately into full retirement.
 Please contact your department’s HR Manager for more information.

 You can continue you connection with Columbia University after you retire.
 By renewing your Columbia ID card, you will have access to libraires, the shuttle bus, and discounts at campus venues.
 The Dodge Fitness Center offers basic membership to retirees at a 50% discount.

-Effective January 1, 2019, retired Officers may continue taking advantage of the University's Employee Assistance Program (EAP).
+Retired Officers may continue taking advantage of the University's Employee Assistance Program (EAP).
 The EAP is a network of services to help you and your household members cope with issues that you experience in everyday life.
 Provided by Humana, the EAP offers short-term confidential counseling and wellness resources, identity theft protection and convenience services.